S(h)ifting through a century of song and significance.

 For instance, the standard “I Dreamed a Dream” from the 1980s musical Les Miserables becomes more than just a showstopper, as its lyrics begin to resonate with a collective loss when contextualized amidst the turmoil of the AIDS crisis.
 In doing so, BROADS WAY breaks the “weak” feminized portrayal of gay men and musical theater and proposes a potential re-reading as an outlet of sanctioned cathartic expression traced against a history of systematic suppression.
 This is somewhat validated from the ongoing research into the piece, where as one further regresses back in time, the lyrics become more veiled yet more poignant.

 BROADS WAY extends part of Stephen Chen’s oeuvre that reinterprets queer history (such as FEROCITY, SPANKIN, GEBROCHENGEL) to raise awareness, as well as reconnecting the past to the present.
-Structured as an approximately half-hour cabaret set (of songs that begin in the 2010s and traverse a century back to the 1920s) which recurs at regular intervals through the night of NUIT ROSE 2016, BROADS WAY itself shifts in each iteration as new contexts and songs are introduced and replace material in previous sets.
+Conceptualized as an installation of a gay man performing songs in the safety of his room (which begin in the 2010s and traverse a century back to the 1920s), BROADS WAY plays with the shifting dialectic of personal/performative and itself shifts in each iteration as new contexts and songs are introduced and replace material in previous sets through the night of NUIT ROSE 2016.